mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 }
 ```

-can be written like this in TypeScript.
+can be written like this in TypeScript:

 ```ts
 class Person {